Reminiscences of my prior experience in epidemiologic practice might influence some bias to current approaches in COVID-19 epidemic.

 Second.
 From the epidemiology perspective, the indication for testing of contacts includes two main groups: immediate contact with a clinically ill person and determination of individuals for testing in a contacts group.
 Aggressive and fast testing of infected and especially contacts in congregated living, public, and work settings is effective in the beginning of the epidemic.
 Screening is important in the case when the source of infection’s spread is unknown.
 However, screening brings mixed results when the epidemic is to some degree contained.

-Third.
+Fourth.
 The number of tests, as evidence of success in curtailing the epidemic, inevitably leads to relaxation of specimen’s collection, transportation, and the tests’ quality.
 The latter is accepted by the society as the Sun’s rise on the East.
 This issue will be discussed in a separate post.